 For example, corner stands are popular for their high visibility.
 Stands located by the cafe or bistro area are a good choice as well.

 Think about having snacks or drinks at your stand.
-The lovely smell of fresh waffles or freshly ground coffee attracts a lot of customers.
+The lovely smell of fresh waffles or freshly ground coffee attracts many customers.

 But even if you don’t have room for hot food or drinks, have a few treats available.
 That makes it easier for people to approach your stand and have a quick look at your display.

-It is very important to have enough staff at hand when exhibiting at a conference or trade show.
+It is vital to have enough staff at hand when exhibiting at a conference or trade show.
 Especially if the event spans several hours or days.

 You should never leave your stand alone.
 So have a large enough team to cover for breaks, meetings or workshops.

 If needed, hire temporary staff to support your sales staff and take on the role of hostesses.
 They can prepare coffee, answer questions and make appointments.